The Beth Lists

 Picture

-Not A Raccoon!
+Not a Raccoon!

 I can't remember how I started talking with the man who was cleaning the cages one day.
 But I remember his comment about the ring tailed lemurs.
 "They aren't raccoons."
 He said, almost sadly.
 He wasn't reprimanding me, he was confiding...sharing about his job frustration.
 He told me about the zoo guests who teased and showed disrespect.
 But he was equally bothered by their ignorance.
 "It's so infuriating when I see a parent hold their child up and ooh and ahh over the "cute raccoons" when they have no idea how unusual and special these lemurs are!"
-We stood for a very long time as he wiped the bars with soap and water.
-I told him that the monkeys had always been my favorite.
-I can't remember our exact conversation, but he probably had to remind me that lemurs are primates, but they aren't monkeys.

 I had the feeling that this man's job was limited to cleaning the filthiest of the zoo cages and yet he polished each bar with great pride.